Roads and transport Manchester to Chorlton Cycle Way

 The plan

-This phase, which runs from the junction of Upper Chorlton Road/ Seymour Grove to the Metrolink bridge, will involve:
+This phase, which runs from the junction of Upper Chorlton Road/ Seymour Grove to the Metrolink bridge, includes:

 • new CYCLOPS junction at the Upper Chorlton Road and Seymour Grove intersection